fteychene/dokku-build-hook/README.md

 The plugin will search for scripts in application codebase to be executed on different phases of the build.

-The scripts should be installed in a `hooks` directory in the project codebase and be name as the corresponding hook you want to trigger.
+By default, the scripts should be installed in a `hooks` directory in the project codebase and be named as the corresponding hook you want to trigger.

 Hooks :
  - [x] pre-build : This script will be executed before the build of the project (Buildpack or Dockerfile based)

+### Configuration

+The folder where scripts are loaded could be overrided by setting `HOOKS_DIR` configuration for application

 ## Example